 A series of meetings followed at the former Stocklands Sales Office (where the development of shops and units now stands); and where the community centre is now being built.

-It was at these meetings the elements of a Draft Constitution (Objects of Association) were discussed and reviewed to be eventually presented to the community at a General Meeting on Sunday, February 24, 2008.
+It was at these meetings the elements of a Draft Constitution (Objects of Association) were discussed and reviewed and presented to the community at the General Meeting February 24, 2008.

 Special mention must be given to Stockland representatives Baydn Dodds and Maree Machin, particularly Maree who guided the group through many thought bubbles to produce the kind of community people wanted to live in.
 It was from these meetings it was decided to adopt the following Objects of the Association: